jacksleight/statamic-bard-mutator/docs/rendering.md

 ## REST API

-If you're using Statamic's REST API you can use a [custom resource](https://statamic.dev/rest-api#customizing-resources) and call the augmentor directly:
+If you're using Statamic's REST API you can use a [custom resource](https://statamic.dev/rest-api#customizing-resources) and call the render method directly:

 ```php
 use JackSleight\StatamicBardMutator\Facades\Mutator;